-The prevalence of diagnosed CMD in the registered male population of Lambeth is higher in the 65+ population of Lambeth, figure 62.
+The prevalence of diagnosed CMD in the registered male population of Lambeth is higher in the 65+ population of Lambeth, figure 63.
 This should be interpreted with caution as it may reflect the patterns of interaction with health care professionals rather than an actual prevalence.

-Figure 62: CMD by age
+Figure 63: CMD by age

-The prevalence of diagnosed CMD in those people living in IMD Decile 7 is considerably lower than those in the other IMD Decile classifications which are around 1 in 4 people in each population group, figure 63.
+The prevalence of diagnosed CMD in those people living in IMD Decile 7 is lower than those in the other IMD Decile classifications which are around 1 in 4 people in each population group, figure 64.
+Overall there appears to be no difference in CMD prevalence by IMD.

-Figure 63: CMD by IMD decile 2019
+Figure 64: CMD by IMD decile 2019